-Kismet is an application by Psyop.
+Kismet is an application designed by Psyop.
 Kismet was first published on .
-It is available on Steam, Other.Now available for non-VR PCs!A quick announcement from Team Kismet: Since releasing Kismet as a VR title, we have been extremely grateful to receive such a positive response.
-However, because there are so many more PC owners out there in the world who...
+It is accessible for Steam, Other.Now available for non-VR PCs!A quick announcement from Team Kismet: Since releasing Kismet as a VR title, we have been extremely grateful to receive such a positive response.
+However, because there are so many more PC owners out there in th...

-Kismet is an application developed by Psyop.
+Kismet is an app by Psyop.
 Kismet was first published on .
-Kismet is accessible on the following platforms: Steam, Other.
+Kismet is accessible for Steam, Other.

 Now available for non-VR PCs!